-- The substantial body of evidence for the importance of IC in the workings of brains and nervous systems, including learning (Section 3), and the belief that the design of the SPTI should take advantage of what is known about human learning, peception, and cognition. - Solomonoff's development of APT shows in outline how unsupervised learning may be achieved via IC (Appendix E). - The weight of evidence that a child can learn his or her first language without the kinds of assistance mentioned above.
-For example, Christy Brown [37] learned English well enough for him to become the author of several books, despite the fact that his cerebral palsy meant that his speech was largely unintelligible, so there was little or no possibility for people to correct his language (see also [38]).
+• Substantial evidence for the importance of unsupervised learning in the workings of brains and nervous systems [99].

+- Since the MK10 program, described in Sections 4.6.1, and the SNPR program, described in 4.6.2, are designed to achieve IC in accordance with the evidence described in Section 4 and [99], and since IC is intrinsic to the data to be compressed, without any place for extrinsic values such as 'right' or 'wrong', the compression processes in both programs are intrinsically unsupervised. - Solomonoff's development of APT shows in outline how unsupervised learning may be achieved via IC (Appendix D). - The weight of evidence that a child can learn his or her first language without the kinds of assistance mentioned in the first paragraph of this section, above.
+For example, Christy Brown [11] learned English well enough for him to become the author of several books, despite the fact that his cerebral palsy meant that his speech was largely unintelligible, which meant that, throughout his childhood, there was little or no possibility for people to correct his language.

-- Evidence from our own experience that, despite the existence of schools and colleges, most of human learning is unsupervised. - The belief that unsupervised learning is the foundation for other kinds of learning such as learning by imitation, learning by being told, learning with rewards and punishments, and so on (Section 7.1.10).
+- Evidence from everyday experience that, despite the existence of schools and colleges, most of human learning is unsupervised. - The working hypothesis that unsupervised learning is the foundation for other kinds of learning such as learning by imitation, learning by being told, learning with rewards and punishments, and so on (Section 8.3).